Jia-Xiu/Jia_et_al_ISMECOMMS_2022/README.md

 ## 2. Using R to integrate feature table with taxonomic infomation
 > format_featuretable.R

-## 3. Alpha & Beta-diversity analysis for the whole dataset
+## 3. alpha & beta-diversity analysis for the whole dataset
 > alpha_beta_diversity.R

 ## 4. The rare and common biosphere analysis